8th/7th Battalion, Royal Victoria Regiment: Lineage

+Nore that the Territorial Titles for the 66th, 67th, 70th and 71st Infantry were added in 1913.

 Current structure

+Structure

+The 8th/7th battalion is composed of three rifle companies as well as a support company.
+Each rifle company comprises three platoons, themselves containing three sections (nine soldiers).

 Activities and equipment

-The current Commanding Officer (CO) is Lieutenant Colonel Derek Sonagen.
-The battalion usually parades from early February until mid December, taking part on parade nights (Tuesday 7:00 p.m. until 10:00 p.m.), with one weekend a month and a two-week continuous training exercise taking place throughout the year.
-There are several training periods per year, including several sub-unit (company) based exercises, normally run quarterly, and a range week, of which the battalion undertakes several days of weapon training.
-This complements the 4th Brigade's contribution to Exercise Hamel at the Cultana training area in South Australia in September, allowing training in combined/support arms tactics, with access to the full resources of the entire brigade.
+The battalion usually parades on Tuesday nights (7:00 p.m. until 10:00 p.m.) from early February until mid December, with one training weekend per month and at least one two-week training exercise taking place each year.
+There are several other training periods per year, including sub-unit (company) based exercises and a range week during which the battalion undertakes weapon training.
+This complements the 4th Brigade's contribution to larger exercises, enabling training in combined arms tactics with access to the Brigade's full suite of resources.

-The battalion is light infantry based, and as such uses all the weapon platforms commonly found within an Australian infantry battalion, including the standard issue EF88 Austeyr rifle (5.56 mm), F89 Minimi machine gun (5.56 mm), M72 Short Range Anti Armour Weapon (66 mm), M18A1 Claymore anti-personnel device, F1 & F3 Hand Grenades, MAG 58 machine gun (7.62 mm), 84 mm Carl Gustav rocket launcher, using the standard infantry battalion composition of four companies comprising three platoons, each containing a section of nine soldiers, with a support section held at company level.
+The battalion is light infantry based, and as such uses all the weapon platforms commonly found within an Australian infantry battalion, including the EF88 Austeyr rifle (5.56 mm), F89 Minimi machine gun (5.56 mm), MAG 58 machine gun (7.62 mm), M18A1 Claymore anti-personnel device, F1 grenade, M72 Short Range Anti-Armour Weapon (66 mm), and 84 mm Carl Gustav rocket launcher.

 Locations

-8/7 RVR is located in the state of Victoria, with the following depots:
+8/7 RVR is located in the state of Victoria, with the battalion and its companies headquartered at: